 Questions or concerns about the coronavirus?
 Please read our blog about it here!

-Experience Japan in the best way possible in the bustling city of Tokyo while you get TESOL certified.
+Experience Japan in the best way possible in the bustling city of Tokyo while you get TEFL certified.
 After graduation, whether you want to stay in Japan to teach or go to another country, you’ll receive lifetime job placement worldwide!

 For those planning to work in Japan after the course, you will start the job search process during your course with assistance from the staff in Japan.

-All students must show a serious commitment to learning and a willingness to plan and teach in groups and to work reflectively.
-In order to make sure you gain all of the tools and practice you need to teach English, the course is intensive and involves long days in the classroom, plus homework on nights and weekends.
+All students must also show a serious commitment to learning and a willingness to plan and teach in groups and to work reflectively.
+In order to make sure you gain all of the tools and practice you need to teach English; the course is intensive and involves long days in the classroom, plus homework on nights and weekends.

 Course Price: $2,390 USD